FilouPlains/nvim/README.md

 ### Copy / Paste

-To copy paste in the system clipboard, use:
+To copy and paste in the system clipboard, use:

 ```bash
 sudo apt install xsel